Kevin Hegarty QC

 Fraud, Business and Financial Crime

 Over the course of three years and four trials Kevin led the prosecution of the largest money laundering conspiracy in the United Kingdom.
 Close to £180 million was laundered through an organisation which used Birmingham as a hub for the collection of cash to be passed into the banking system, converted into US $ and sent to the far and middle east.
-It led to sentences totalling 140 years and a documentary which can be seen here.
+It led to sentences totalling 140 years.

 Kevin later received a commendation from the Director General of the National Crime Agency for “his outstanding role in securing successful convictions in Operation Smarten”.